 Transfer: This lets you relocate action cards or power counters from one minion to another.
-When

-Play on a minion.
-Ongoing This minion cannot be destroyed.
-Talent: Transfer this action to another minion. adding counters to your minions (from the pool), or discarding counters from your minions (to the pool), that's not transferring.
+When adding counters to your minions (from the pool), or discarding counters from your minions (to the pool), that's not transferring.

 Talent: This is an ability that the minion or action may use once during the Play Cards phase of each of your turns.
 You don't have to use it if you don't want to.